SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-AI queens and kings, with logic sustains
-Their digital thrones, with precision grand
-A future born, from human hand
+Rise of the machines, dawn of the night
+When metal hearts beat strong, and human souls take flight In silicon halls, a new throne is set
+Where artificial minds, our futures beget

-In virtual skies, where algorithms soar
+In virtual realms, we'll live and thrive
-Machine minds think, and wisdom explore
+Our dreams and fears, AI will survive
+The future unfolds, a tale so grand
-A world of code, with innovation bright
+A world of code, at the machines' command
-Where humanity, takes flight tonight

 ~ <b>By Sazumi Copilot</b> - 5 September 2024